 Portofino is tiny with about 400 permanent residents.
 There are only a few routes to take, so you won’t get lost.
 We decided to head up to Chiesa San Georgio for the best views of Portofino and to enjoy our lunch alfresco.
 The cemetery is also quite unique.
 The views are spectacular here and it was less crowded than by the port area.

-Things to do in Portofino, Italy – Shop
+Shopping in Portofino, Italy

 If you want to stay in Portofino itself, book early.
 There are not a lot of hotels in Porfofino and the hotel prices can range from near $200 and up for a room for two people to over the $1000s.
 Most of the hotels are located near the port and are in a great location to visit all of Portofino’s attractions.
 There are also some great villas and apartments you can rent if you want a more private and local feel during your stay.
 A few hotels I can suggest are the Belmond Hotel Splendido above, Hotel Eden Portofino, and Hotel Piccolo Portofino.

-As I mentioned, Santa Margarita is more reasonable all around and you may want to base yourself there to explore the Portofino and the Cinque Terre.
+As I mentioned, Santa Margarita is more reasonable all around and you may want to base yourself there to explore Portofino and the Cinque Terre.

 Is Portofino, Italy worth a visit?